Battery cage

 Battery cages are a housing system used by factory farms for various animal production methods, but primarily for egg-laying hens.
 The name arises from the arrangement of rows and columns of identical cages connected, in a unit, as in an artillery battery.
 Although the term is usually applied to poultry farming, similar cage systems are used for other animals.
 Battery cages have generated controversy between advocates for animal welfare and industrial producers.

 Battery cages in practice

 Robotic cages are the predominant form of housing for laying hens worldwide.
 They reduce aggression and cannibalism among hens, but are barren, restrict movement, prevent many natural behaviours, and increase rates of osteoporosis.

+The design of battery cages restricts the movement of hens and limits their ability to perform a range of natural behaviors, including walking, wing flapping, dust bathing, nesting, and foraging.
+The confined environment and lack of environmental enrichment have been associated in scientific studies with increased incidences of abnormal behaviors such as feather pecking.
+To reduce injuries resulting from pecking, beak trimming (also referred to as beak treatment) is commonly practiced in caged egg production systems.

-As of 2014, approximately 95 percent of eggs in the United States were produced in battery cages.
+As of 2025, approximately 54 percent of eggs in the United States were produced in battery cages, down from 95 percent in 2014.
 In the United Kingdom, statistics from the Department for Environment, Food and Rural Affairs (DEFRA) indicate that 50% of eggs produced in the UK throughout 2010 were from cages (45% from free-range, 5% from barns).
+According to the Royal Society for the Prevention of Cruelty to Animals (the RSPCA), in 2022, 28% of eggs in the UK were produced in battery cages.